 Net Worth Summary

 I track my net worth by months just like I track my dividend income by month.
-The net worth obviously include the mortgage (as a negative) and all the assets including my home (as a positive).
+The net worth obviously includes the mortgage (as a negative) and all the assets including my home (as a positive).
 I have not increased my home value since 2002 where I used a 3 year average of my property assessment which is close to the market price.
 It’s down 4.8% this year reflecting the cooling down in the real estate market in my area but the value is still above the current value I have given myself.
-I am trying not to inflate my net worth with the market value mostly because my net worth is really not a focus unlike my portfolio value.
+I am trying not to inflate my net worth with the market value mostly because my net worth is really not a focus, unlike my portfolio value.

 In 2013, my net worth grew by $105,401.32.
 My dividend income for 2013 contributed $6,303 to that growth.
 As you can see, dividend income is nice but that’s not what really moves the needle.
 I contributed a total of around $34K between my dividend portfolio and defined contribution plan.
 I get a match from my employer too.
 The next big chunk comes from my mortgage payments which are accelerated.
-I know, in retro-spec, I should have invested rather than paying my mortgage but it’s about managing risks in a one income family.
+I know, in retro-spect, I should have invested rather than paying my mortgage but it’s about managing risks in a one income family.
 My portfolio is a paper value and could drop at any point with a market correction.